 Published: Apr 11 2019

 When people think of the Pacific Northwest (PNW), they often think of water.
-Whether that water comes from rain creating lush trees and flowing streams, the famed Columbia River, or the Puget Sound, home of the world’s best-known orca family, the northwest is a wonderful place to seek water and all the activities that go with it.
-Finding a place to go boating in the Pacific Northwest is only difficult if you cannot decide what kind of water you want to explore.
+Whether that water comes from the consistent rain that creates the lush forests this region is known for, or the Puget Sound, the PNW is a beautiful place to seek water activities and boating.
+Finding a place to boat in the Pacific Northwest is only tricky if you cannot decide what kind of water you want to explore.
 Open ocean and coastal bays, inland seas, rivers both lazy and full of whitewater, and large inland lakes are all possibilities in Washington, Oregon, and British Columbia.
 Boating here is year-round, due to the temperate maritime climate, though the winter months can be rainy, foggy, and windy.
-East of the Cascades, ice and snow limit the sport to half of the year.
-Here is a look at some of the top boating regions, and the kind of activities that they have to offer boaters.
+Types of boats you can rent on the Pacific Northwest include pontoons, sailboats, speedboats, luxury yachts, and more.

 The Columbia River marks the boundary between Oregon and Washington.
 It is the historical site of the first European visit to the west coast and a major international port.
 Boating on the Columbia is a fun and exciting endeavor.
 The first leg of the journey brings with it very strong wind, making it ideal for sailors and windsurfers.
 As the winds calm near Portland, the adjacent region is a wonderful way to explore this island city by boat.
 Fishing and swimming can be fun here, as the water is calm and warm.
 As you head inland, sheer bluffs with fossilized trees and sagebrush plateaus replace the towering evergreens, and large dam and lock systems raise boaters into higher elevations.
 The Columbia connects with the Snake River, which can be a fun side-trip for whitewater enthusiasts.
 The Hell’s Canyon section of this river is deeper than even the Grand Canyon and well worth a visit.

 This region of the Pacific Northwest is often forgotten beside the lush rainforests, inland seas, and snow-capped mountains.
 However, the dry sagebrush plains of eastern Washington and Oregon comprise a much larger percentage of both states by area.
 Within these regions, there are some large rivers and a number of lakes, though many of the boating lakes are in fact reservoirs.
-Weather in this region is dry and extreme.
-This can mean that boating is most possible during spring and fall, as drought and ice, respectively, can stop boaters during mid-summer and wintertime.
 Swimming, fishing (often stocked), waterskiing, and small boats are plentiful and fun in this region.
 Several resort towns or famed parks sit on the edge of many of these eastern lakes, including Lake Chelan, Detroit Lakes, and Crater Lake.

-For those heading north to Alaska, this is the sheltered, preferred passage for all but the largest vessels.
+For those heading north to Alaska by boat, this is the sheltered, preferred passage.
 The Inside Passage starts to the north of the San Juan Islands, and sits to the east of Vancouver Island, off the coast of British Columbia.
 This area includes the Gulf Islands and continues into southeast Alaska.
-A trip through the Inside Passage can be epic and beautiful, but it requires an experienced boater and good planning.
-A boat must be enclosed enough to protect its passengers from storms, shallow enough to make it through the tighter channels, efficient enough to stretch between fuel stops, and powerful enough to fight currents when needed.
+A boat trip through the Inside Passage can be epic and beautiful, but it requires experience and thorough planning.
+Your boat must be enclosed enough to protect its passengers from storms, shallow enough to make it through the tighter channels, efficient enough to stretch between fuel stops, and powerful enough to fight currents when needed.
 Weather makes the summer the appropriate time to make this trip.
-Additionally, strong tidal currents can stall an engine completely if the wrong side of a channel or island is chosen during a flood tide.
+Additionally, strong tidal currents can stall an engine thoroughly if the wrong side of a channel or island is chosen during a flood tide.
 Fuel stops are rare and remote, and a good knowledge of a boat’s capabilities is highly recommended.
 Finally, many marine hazards are not well marked or known here, and boaters must be very cautious.
-For the experienced, the trip is well worth the effort.
 Extreme views and remote wildlife abound, and there is often the ability to feel like the only boat on the water.
 This passage is, for many, the best boating trip of their lives.